henryjin3/henryjin-dev/assets/content/writing/i-built-a-crud-web-app-with-net-core-and-nuxtjs.md

   - Clients can browse available apartments in a list and on a map.
   - Realtors can additionally browse occupied apartments as well as CRUD all apartment data.
   - Admins can CRUD all user data.
+- Appropriate authentication/authorization on both the frontend and the APIs.

+Pretty simple, right?
+Actually making it took longer than I thought it would, but having done it once I could spin up a new CRUD app in just a couple hours.

 ## Why build this?

 I've written full stack applications before, but I wanted something I could put in my portfolio while getting up to speed with some of the latest technologies, including .NET Core and a new JavaScript framework.

-Astute readers will note that I have already created [the site you are currently reading](/writing/making-a-next-level-website-with-nuxtjs-vue-markdown-and-netlify-part-1) using Nuxt.js.
+Astute readers will note that I have already used Nuxt.js in creating [the site you are currently reading](/writing/making-a-next-level-website-with-nuxtjs-vue-markdown-and-netlify-part-1).
 However, I had not yet used it in a true full-stack application, and so I wanted some more practice with it.

-## Review of the Tech Stack
+## A Review of the Tech Stack

 Technically, this project is divided into three parts: